lukenmorris/TicTacToe/README.md

-# Luke's TicTacToe with Minimax-Integration
+# Luke's TicTacToe with Minimax Integration

 Welcome to Luke's TicTacToe.